 This model offers a wide range of shutter speeds and ISO, ranging from 30 seconds to 1/8000 with 100 to 51200 ISO.
 This makes it ideal for low-light settings and sports shooting.
 The fact that is can shoot 8 frames per second boosts the latter as well.
 Add in Wi-fi and Bluetooth connectivity, and this camera gives a well-rounded experience for photographers.

 Obviously, this price is high and we cannot deny that.
 The specs on this model are great—the ISO and shutter speed are fantastic and features that almost any photographer would find useful no matter what they are shooting.
+However, we do expect to find higher megapixels in cameras that are about $1,200.
 Depending on the type of photography you are wanting to do though, the average megapixel count may not be a deciding factor—and we can definitely agree that the remaining specs are great.

 EASE OF USE